This page is currently divided into two sections:

 - Educator Resources

-Please remember you need to be logged in to see all of the restricted educator-only downloads.
+Please log in to see all of the restricted educator-only downloads.
 Need an account?
-Email us at email@example.com with your school email address and staff directory page and we'll get back to you as soon as we can.
+Email us at firstname.lastname@example.org with your school email address and staff directory page and we'll get back to you as soon as we can.

 The ActivityBot 360° Robot is our most capable and versatile small robot.
 Perfect for classrooms in middle school level and above, this robot can be programmed with the visual BlocklyProp programming tool or in text-based C-language.
 With its block-based approach to program building, BlocklyProp is a perfect entry point for students who are new to programming, electronics, and robotics, or who may struggle with traditional text-based programming.